What is Acidity Of Alkynes?

 The acidity of alkynes is greater than the acidity of alkanes and alkenes as the carbon atom in alkanes and alkenes are “sp3” and “sp2” hybridized respectively.
-Hence, these molecules contain lesser percentage of “s” character in comparison to alkynes.
-Thus, the electronegativity of carbon atom in these cases is lesser than alkynes.
+Hence, these molecules contain a smaller percentage of “s” character in comparison to alkynes.
+Thus, the electronegativity of the carbon atom in these cases is lesser than alkynes.
 Hence, alkanes and alkenes don’t show the reactions with bases to liberate hydrogen gas.
-It can further be noted that only hydrogen atom attached to triply bonded carbon atom are acidic not the other hydrogen atoms in the alkyne chain.
-General trend in acidity is seen as:
+It can further be noted that only hydrogen atom attached to a triply bonded carbon atom are acidic not the other hydrogen atoms in the alkyne chain.
+The general trend in acidity is seen as:

 HC≡CH > H2C=CH2> CH3–CH3

 For a detailed discussion on the acidity of alkynes and other topics related to acids and bases, such as di and polybasic acids and bases, download BYJU’S – the learning app.